 TIPS & GUIDES

-A convertible range hood is an appliance designed to remove smoke, steam, grease, cooking fumes and odors from the air in your kitchen, with or without ductwork for ventilation.
+The first question on your mind is likely the following: What does a range hood do?
+A convertible range hood is an appliance designed to remove smoke, steam, grease, cooking fumes, and odors from the air in your kitchen, with or without ductwork for ventilation.
 Using a range hood to collect the grease and smoke from the air means you’ll have less of that oily residue on your walls and ceiling, meaning your kitchen – and the air you breathe – is cleaner, even if it is not possible to ventilate your range hood fan to the outside.

 ✦ A wall-mount range hood is installed on the wall directly above the stove.